Remi-Gau/advanced_fMRI_course/OnlineResources.md

 Gerd Gigerenzer in *Statistical Rituals: The Replication Delusion and How We Got There*, [DOI: 10.1177/2515245918771329](http://journals.sagepub.com/doi/10.1177/2515245918771329)

 There is good evidence that the average statistical power has remained low for several decades in psychology which increases the false negative rate and reduces the positive predictive value of findings (i.e the chance that a significant finding is actually true).
-Maybe neuroimaging could learn from that mistake.
+Maybe neuroimaging could learn from that mistake, especially that a large majority of neuroimaging studies seem to have even lower statistical power.

 [fMRI power](http://fmripower.org/) is a matlab based toolbox to help you run your power analysis.